Skip to content

 Document Management

-Document management architecture involves choosing where files live, how they are generated, how knowledge is published, and how signatures are captured.
-The CTA must balance native platform simplicity against the richer capabilities of external document management systems.
+Four decisions define document management architecture: where files live, how they are generated, how knowledge is published, and how signatures are captured.
+Each requires balancing native platform simplicity against the richer capabilities of external document management systems.

 Salesforce Files vs External DMS